gitteric/homebridge-lw12-rgb-legacy/README.md

 # Installation

 1. Install homebridge using: npm install -g homebridge
-2. Install this plugin using: npm install -g git+https://github.com/gitteric/homebridge-lw12-rgb-legacy.git
+2. Install this plugin using: sudo npm install -g git+https://github.com/gitteric/homebridge-lw12-rgb-legacy.git
 3. Update your configuration file.
 See sample-config.json in this repository for a sample.

 # Configuration